harness/developer-hub/docs/chaos-engineering/chaos-faults/common-tunables-for-all-faults.md

 ---
-title: Common Tunables for All Experiments
+title: Common Tunables for All Faults
 ---
-Experiment tunables which are common for all the experiments.
+Fault tunables which are common for all the faults.
 These tunables can be provided at `.spec.experiment[*].spec.components.env` in chaosengine.

 ### Duration of the chaos